bonzibudd/Fluent-Refresh/README.md

 # This is a test repository!
+Open-Shell is not currently compatible with Windows 11!

 # <a href="#-fluent-refresh"><img src="/Resources/Icon/Fluent-Metro.svg" alt="Fluent-Refresh" height="32"></a> Fluent-Refresh